pubnub/chat-engine/guide/concepts/plugins/build.md

 chat.plugin(timerPlugin());

-// send a message
+// emit a message
-someChat.send('message', {text: "This triggers the send method before it's published over the wire.});
+someChat.emit('message', {text: "This triggers the emit method before it's published over the wire."});

-// timerPlugin.middleware.send.message() is executed
+// timerPlugin.middleware.emit.message() is executed
 // payload.sentTime is added to the payload

 // when message is received
-// timerPlugin.middleware.broadcast.message() is executed
+// timerPlugin.middleware.on.message() is executed
 someChat.on('message', (payload) => {

-    // payload has been modified by the broadcast() method before this was called
+    // payload has been modified by the on() method before this was called
     // payload.receiveTime has been added by the plugin console.log(payload.receiveTime);